chikaogumka/cypress-gorest-acrolinx/README.md

 ## Test results visualization
 To visualize the test result there are 2 posibilities:
-1. Using Cypress console: View the result in cypress console after running the tests in headed mode. to do this script, `npm run test`.
-A browser window will open with a breakdown of all the rest result
+1. Using Cypress console: The test result are visible in cypress console after running each test as described above in headed mode.

  ![Alt text](images/cypress-test-result.png)

-2. Using cypress-awesomeware-reporter: After runing the test, a reports folder will be generated at the root of your project locate a file named `index.html`, locate the file on your local maching and load it in a browser.
+2. Using cypress-awesomeware-reporter: After runing the test, a `/reports` folder will be generated at the root of your project.
+Locate a file inside this folder named `index.html`, find the file on your local maching and load it in a browser.
 All results of the tests run will be visible on a webpage.

   ![Alt text](images/index-test-result.png)